 The decision happened in a matter of days.
-On January 27th 2018, , in which dozens of women came forward accusing Wynn of sexual misconduct.
-On January 30th, Wynn Commons .
-A day later, trustees how best to “think and act on behalf of what is best for Penn and our core values.”
-On February 1st, President Amy Gutmann and Penn Board of Trustees Chair David Cohen to the Penn community, explaining that they had “felt it imperative to examine Mr. Wynn’s recognized presence on Penn’s campus.”
+On January 27th 2018, the allegations came out in the Wall Street Journal, in which dozens of women came forward accusing Wynn of sexual misconduct.
+On January 30th, Wynn Commons was defaced.
+A day later, trustees met to discuss how best to “think and act on behalf of what is best for Penn and our core values.”
+On February 1st, President Amy Gutmann and Penn Board of Trustees Chair David Cohen sent out an email to the Penn community, explaining that they had “felt it imperative to examine Mr. Wynn’s recognized presence on Penn’s campus.”

 Perhaps it occurred so swiftly because Wynn’s name was so prominent on campus, or because of pressure coming from the #MeToo movement.
 The University’s response was prompt, but it was also murky, and didn’t clarify how the University plans to address similar naming controversies in the future.
 Wynn’s is far from the only name that has raised eyebrows—and some of them, the names of slave owners and racists, have been around for centuries.
 With these, however, the renaming process is slower, and it’s unclear whose responsibility it is.
 And when the issue of renaming arises, so does the issue of whose name gets on the building to begin with.

-Penn’s response to Steve Wynn provoked after , as controversies involving publicly visible alumni tend to do.When a famous graduate—or even an honorary degree holder like Bill Cosby—attains sudden notoriety, an investigation into the university’s connections is sure to follow.
-This can involve tracking down any named connections to Penn, whether a scholarship, honorary degree, or building that survived their time on campus (in 2016, a Seattle Times reporter in a Weigle Information Commons seminar room).
+Penn’s response to Steve Wynn provoked article after article, as controversies involving publicly visible alumni tend to do.When a famous graduate—or even an honorary degree holder like Bill Cosby—attains sudden notoriety, an investigation into the university’s connections is sure to follow.
+This can involve tracking down any named connections to Penn, whether a scholarship, honorary degree, or building that survived their time on campus (in 2016, a Seattle Times reporter tracked down Trump’s name in a Weigle Information Commons seminar room).
 Among other things, it is the name that seems to be the damning detail.

 This isn’t the first time a name has changed on campus.
-In 1992, trustees decided to to the Department of Asian and Middle Eastern Studies following due to its imperialist roots.
-In December 2015, the Dean of the College of Arts & Sciences announced that , due to the term’s racist history.
+In 1992, trustees decided to change the Department of Oriental Studies to the Department of Asian and Middle Eastern Studies following demand to change the word “Oriental” due to its imperialist roots.
+In December 2015, the Dean of the College of Arts & Sciences announced that Penn Faculty Masters would be known as Faculty Directors from then on, due to the term’s racist history.
 Since both of these changes would affect academic titles and departments, they were mediated through the Provost.